boginw/P5/report/2 Iteration 1/Designing and Building of the Car.md

 ## Designing and Building of the Car
 This section describes how the car was designed.
-It starts by describing the tools used and which features it brings and then steps through the design criteria to assert that the car fulfills the criteria.
+Included is a description of the tools used, which features it brings and then steps through the design criteria to assert that the vehicle fulfills the criteria.

 ### CAD design
 By utilizing LeoCAD[@leocad_website] a car with all the components, except the camera, was designed.
 By utilizing this tool, disassembly and reassembly become much easier since the steps for assembling are available through the tool.
 A rendered image of the car can be seen in figure {@fig:cad_car}